csci104/site/labs/lab0/index.md

 In your [notification settings](https://github.com/settings/notifications), apply the following settings:

 - In your notification settings
-    - Automatically watch repositories: ON
+    - Watching: Email OFF, Github ON
     - Participating: Email ON, Web ON
-    - Watching: Email OFF, Web ON
-- In your email notification settings:
+- In your **Customize Email Updates** :
-    - Comments on Issues and Pull Requests: ON
     - Pull Request reviews: ON
     - Pull Request pushes: ON
+    - Comments on Issues and Pull Requests: ON
     - Include your own updates: OFF

 Homework grade reports are released through GitHub, and using the above settings will ensure that you receive email notifications when your grade report is available.